Multiply – Joe’s top 3 money saving tips

 Post by Joe McKenzie

-Joe is a Programme Manager on the RISE project.
+Joe is the Programme Manager on both Rise2Thrive and SHINE.

 He manages partners on the programme, supporting them to achieve targets and ensuring high quality delivery.
 He most enjoys seeing first-hand all the incredible work partners do with their participants in the community.